vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/1_Exponential_Growth.md

 title = "1 Exponential Growth"

 +++
 Humans have amazing strengths, but also significant weaknesses.
 Chief among them, perhaps, is our collective difficulty in grasping the mathematical consequences of exponential growth.[^1] This is an ironic state, given that our economic and political goals are often geared explicitly to support continued growth.
 The degree to which an expectation and desire for continued growth is woven into our society makes it important to examine the phenomenon carefully, so that we might avoid building upon a shaky foundation.
 In this chapter, we explore the general nature of exponential growth, in order to understand the impossibility of its long-term continuance by way of exposing various absurd consequences that uninterrupted growth prescribes.
-The upshot[^2] is that our societal framework eventually must face a mandatory departure from the current model- a piece of knowledge we should all lodge into the backs of our minds.
+The upshot[^2] is that our societal framework eventually must face a mandatory departure from the current modela piece of knowledge we should all lodge into the backs of our minds.
 Subsequent chapters will address applications to economic and population growth-including more realistic logistic growth curves, then pivot toward nailing down limits imposed by our finite planet.

 ## 1.1 Bacteria in a Jar
 One hallmark of exponential growth is that the time it takes to double in size, or the doubling time, is constant.
 An important and convenient concept we will repeatedly use in this chapter is the rule of 70: